digital-fabric/polyphony/README.md

   which starts a new coprocess on a dedicated fiber.
 This allows serving multiple clients at once.
-Whenever a blocking call is issued, such as `#accept` or `#read`, execution is *yielded* to the event loop, which will resume only those coprocesss which are ready to be resumed.
+Whenever a blocking call is issued, such as `#accept` or `#read`, execution is *yielded* to the event loop, which will resume only those coprocesses which are ready to be resumed.
 - Exception handling is done using the normal Ruby constructs `raise`, `rescue` and `ensure`.
 Exceptions never go unhandled (as might be the case with Ruby threads), and must be dealt with explicitly.
 An unhandled exception will cause